AM expanded band: Preparation

 When the ITU approved the extension of the "top end" of the AM band to 1700 kHz in 1988, few consumer radios could tune higher than about 1620 or 1630 kHz.
 However, it was reported at the time that FCC "officials have been meeting with American manufacturers of radio receivers to make an early start on producing sets capable of receiving signals in the new band..." and when the first U.S. expanded band radio station began operating in late 1995, it was estimated that by now there were 280 million radios capable of receiving the full expanded band.

 During the 1988 ITU conference, it was suggested that as many as 500 U.S. stations could be assigned to the new frequencies.
 On April 12, 1990, the Federal Communications Commission (FCC) voted to begin the process of populating the expanded band.
 Although some individuals had hoped the commission would give preferences to minority-owner or daytime-only stations, it announced that the main priority would be reducing interference on the existing AM band, by transferring selected stations to the new frequencies.
 It was now estimated that the expanded band could accommodate around 300 U.S. stations.

+The president of WJDM in Elizabeth City, New Jersey, John R. Quinn, was frustrated that the station was limited to daytime-only operation, and required to sign-off at night, because it was located within protected nighttime coverage area of a Class I "clear channel" station, WCKY in Cincinnati, Ohio.
+In addition, there were no unused fulltime assignments available on the AM and FM bands in the congested New York City region.
+Quinn saw this as an opportunity for WJDM to move to a new frequency allowing fulltime operation.
+It was arranged for congressional representative Matthew J. Rinaldo to introduce legislation that added a carefully worded provision to the Communications Act of 1934 in late 1991, mandating that "It shall be the policy of the Federal Communications Commission, in any case in which the licensee of an existing AM daytime-only station located in a community with a population of more than 100,000 persons that lacks a local full-time aural station licensed to that community and that is located within a Class I station primary service area notifies the Commission that such licensee seeks to provide full-time service".